RyanVerhey/outdoorsy-customer-list/README.md

 ```

 ## Test Suite
-This test suite has 100% code coverage.
+This test suite has 100% code coverage, and no linter or type errors.

 ### Tests
-To run the tests, use Rake:
+This codebase uses Rake & MiniTest for unit tests.
+The tests are stored in the `test/` directory.
+To run the tests:
 ```sh
 bundle exec rake test
 ```
 ### Linter
-To run the Rubocop linter:
+We use Rubocop for linting.
+To run the linter:
 ```sh
 bundle exec rubocop
 ```
 ### Type Checker
+We use RBS, via Steep, for type checking.
+Type definitions are stored in the `sig/` directory.
-To run the Steep type checker, first you need to install the RBS gem collection:
+To run the type checker, first you need to install the RBS gem collection:
 ```sh
 bundle exec rbs collection update
 ```